SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 #### SMS (Text Messages)

-This helper makes SMS messages that can be prefilled with the send to address and body of the message.
+This helper makes SMS messages that can be prefilled with the send to address and body of the message:

 	QrCode::SMS($phoneNumber, $message);